 Areas where pitches “fall down”There are a number of areas where they tend to fall down.
 Many entrepreneurs pile into the food and drink sector because they believe they have identified a gap in the market, but have very little idea how they should go about addressing it.
 Pitches tend to typically contain one (or more) of the drawbacks listed below, which makes the investment even higher risk than it needs to be.

 1. Valuations are not based on realityThe entrepreneur needs to base their valuation in the real world, reflecting all three of the following elements:

 - Evidence of growth

 2. Not having a defined target marketIn FMCG, it is essential to define one’s target market very carefully as the entire marketing and communication strategy is predicated on knowing who this market is, where they are and how they spend their money.
 If you try to speak to everyone, you’ll end up speaking to no-one.
 Many entrepreneurs fall into this trap.

+3. Entrepreneurs who don’t listenI’m all for being challenged and being pushed back by the entrepreneur who has a better idea or reasoning for doing something differently.
 However, when an entrepreneur simply ignores or becomes defensive in the face of a challenge or searching question, then I lose interest rapidly.

+4. Business ideas that are not scaleablePassionate entrepreneurs are great – in fact, without passion everything becomes more difficult.
+But when someone starts a business which is demonstrably difficult to scale, (at least in relation to the extent required by the investment requested), then no amount of passion can compensate for this.
+A potential investor will realise this will never deliver them their required ROI.
 Claiming you’re “the next Fever Tree” won’t help you.
 They’re really the exception to the rule.
 If you’re this kind of ‘pitcher’ then my advice would be to heed these points and get a dose of reality.